moorekate/portfolio-projects/README.md

 R/RStudio (the tidyverse), Python (pandas, numPy, matplotlib), SQL (MySQL, PostgreSQL, etc.)
 <br> Currently learning Scrapy + BeautifulSoup!

-Much of my work is proprietary, and finding open-source datasets with enough complexity to reflect my skill level is difficult!
-I am constantly searching for appropriate dummy datasets to test analyses on.
+Much of my work is proprietary, and finding open-source datasets is difficult!
+This portfolio is a work constantly in progress.

 ### Projects
 + Simple A/B Test Evaluation